-Whether you want to serve with your favorite chips or use as a condiment for grilled meats and fish, you’ll love Fire Roasted Salsa.
-Tomatoes, tomatillos, and peppers are grilled then turned into a fresh salsa.
+Whether you want to serve it with your favorite chips or use it as a condiment for grilled meats and fish, you’ll love fire-roasted salsa.
+Tomatoes, tomatillos, and peppers are grilled and then turned into fresh salsa.

 If you like more heat in your salsa, add more jalapeño peppers and their seeds.
-For a less fiery condiment, don’t add the jalapeño pepper seeds or use less peppers.
+For a less fiery condiment, don’t add the jalapeño pepper seeds or use fewer peppers.

 You can make this salsa as smooth or chunky as you like.
 If you don’t have a blender available, you can chop everything by hand for a chunkier salsa.

-Place the vegetables whole directly onto the grill grates and cook, turning often until tender, 12 to 15 minutes.
+- Place the vegetable whole directly onto the grill grates and cook, turning often until tender, 12 to 15 minutes.
 Transfer the vegetables to a sheet pan.

-Dice each grilled ingredient into an even size to create a desired texture.
-Finley dice the garlic, cilantro, and lime juice.
+- Dice each grilled ingredient into an even size to create the desired texture.
+Finely dice the garlic, cilantro, and lime juice.
 Add salt and pepper to taste.
-Combine all well, leave for the flavors to infuse in a chilled cooler until needed.
+Combine all well, and leave for the flavors to infuse in a chilled cooler until needed.